How to Enable Universe and Multiverse in Ubuntu 26.04, 24.04 and 22.04

 Fix Software & Updates Missing on Ubuntu 26.04

-Ubuntu 26.04 desktops can open without the GUI repository manager installed.
-Add the package below if you want the graphical checkboxes back in the application menu.
+Ubuntu 26.04 desktops can be installed without the GUI repository manager.
+After Universe is enabled and APT has been refreshed, install software-properties-gtk if you want the graphical checkboxes back in the application menu.

 sudo apt install -y software-properties-gtk